Employment Background Check: How Is It Different From a Regular One?

 - Disapproving comments about your current job, coworkers, customers, etc.

 When it comes to the positives, employers are always looking for factors which include:

 - Proof that you shared the truth about previous professional experiences

-- Hobbies outside of work
+- Hobbies outside of work (like natural dyes)